naclonts/inbox-eagle/README.md

 ## Running the script

-Start by running the command line script to authorize Gmail:
+Start by running the command line script to authorize Gmail and test the evaluation process:

 ```
 $ python run_script.py